#ellesthots

 You reluctantly walked over to your closet to pick an outfit.
 This was gonna be a long night.

-You found yourself standing out under your apartment patio, shivering in your mini dress.
-You chose one that was black and sequined, with some shiny black faux leather heels to match.
-You had hurried and only put on lashes, lipgloss, and brow gel, because you thought your driver would be on time.
-You whipped out your phone and went onto Scypher, a Gotham-area social media.
+You found yourself standing out under your apartment patio, shivering in your dress.
+You chose something subtle: mini, dark, with some heels to match, though you admittedly didn’t have many options.
+You’d hurried and only put on lashes, lipgloss, and brow gel, because you thought your driver would be on time.
+Staring out at the flashing headlights threatened a migraine, so you whipped out your phone and went onto Scypher, a Gotham-area social media.
 You didn't bother going on very often, only on the rare occasion Mar dragged you out into the city.
-There was a handy 'Crime' tab, which had up-to-the-minute updates on crime here.
-It seemed pretty empty, only some car vandalisms in the past hour.
+There was a handy 'Crime' tab, which had up-to-the-minute updates.
+It seemed pretty empty, only some car vandalisms the past hour.
 Hmm.
-You felt a little uneasy, it was unusually calm for a Friday evening.
+You felt uneasy, the environment unusually calm for a Friday evening.
 Maybe it's a good thing.
 Wouldn't want to go out during a crime surge.
-You looked up just as bright headlights pulled up.
+You looked up as you heard a tire tempt the curb.
 Your driver called out your name, and you slunk into the backseat.

 The drive was quick, with clubs practically on every corner.
-Mar hadn't told you which one, so you weren't prepared when the car pulled up to the most elite club in the city.
-Your face went pale, and you started making excuses to the driver.
-"I'm so sorry, my friend must have given you wrong directions—"
+Mar hadn't told you which one, so you weren't prepared when the car pulled up to one of the most elite clubs in the city.
+Your face went pale, and your voice cracked as you failed making excuses to the driver.
+"I'm so sorry, my friend must have given you the wrong directions—"

 "No, it's correct."
-He replied, sternly.
-You started taking out cash to pay, but he shook his head and put his hand up to you.
+He was stern, and when you started taking out cash to pay, he waved a dismissive hand toward you.
 "Your friend already paid, Miss."
-Flustered, you thanked him and stepped out.
+Flustered, and frankly confused he hadn’t sneakily accepted double payment, you thanked him and stepped out.
 The line wasn't too long, so you got behind a few people who were laughing hysterically.
-You noticed some green tinfoil out of their pocket.
-Drops.
+You noticed some green tinfoil out of their pocket: Drops.
 You forgot all the biggest dealers hung around here every night.
 What was Mar thinking bringing you here?

-The line moved fast so you didn't have much time to find an excuse to leave.
+The line moved fast so you didn't have time to find an excuse to leave.
 You held out your ID to the burly, tall bouncer who gave you a once-over and a smirk.
 You stifled a groan, hating being looked at like a meal.
-Men in Gotham.
-Of course.
+Living in Gotham meant always feeling eyes on the back of your neck.
 The bouncer grinned and handed back your card, holding out another hand for the club fee.
 Shit.
 You fumbled in your bag and realized you didn't know the amount.
 Sheepishly, you looked over from your bag and scanned the wall behind him as quickly as possible. $50.
 Jesus.
 You managed to find three twenties crumpled at the bottom of your bag, and begrudgingly handed them over.
 He smiled and opened the door for you.
 "No change."

 Well, guess I'm eating ramen this week.